DuffElly1991/EllyGGEpochFilter/README.md

       (You do not need to specify number on item or any of the advanced settings)

+  Optional: change the rune of shattering targets rule to control what items to show for shattering

 ----------------------------------------------------------------------------------
 Setup instructions from source code: